Dangers of avalanches, and what to do if an avalanche is coming at you

 How to survive an avalanche

-While avalanches are sudden, there are warning signs to help you stay safe.
-Here are tips from the NWS on how to stay safe while you are on the slopes.
+While avalanches are sudden, there are usually warning signs.
+Here are tips from the NWS on how to stay safe while you are on the slopes:

-• Get the gear and learn how to use it!
+Also, equip yourself with the right gear and learn how to use it.
 Have these three avalanche safety essentials in your pack:

-• Avalanche survival rates plummet after about 15 minutes for victims who do not die from trauma.
+The NWS notes that avalanche survival rates plummet after about 15 minutes for victims who do not die from trauma.
+To make sure you can apply ways to quickly escape an avalanche, practice realistic scenarios prior to hitting the slopes.